-Welcome to an update of what proved to be a popular article looking at some great open innovation platforms.
+Welcome to a July 2025 update of what has proved to be a popular article looking at some great open innovation platforms and examples.
 Innovation is crucial to survive in today’s disruptive and fast moving industrial and commercial landscape.
-It’s predicted that digital disruption will wipe out at least 40% of businesses in the next decade if they don’t adopt new technology, which usually also means new methods and requires a different management mindset.
-Global corporations recognize risks of ignoring new technology, though many decision-makers though many decision-makers fail to boost R&D with open innovation platforms.
-They don’t know how to use open innovation to find company-wide solutions or breakthrough, or how to achieve a longingly hoped-for “agility at scale.”
+Back in 2017 it was predicted that digital disruption would wipe out at least 40% of businesses in the next decade if they didn’t adopt new technology, which usually also means new methods and requires a different management mindset.
+Global corporations recognize risks of ignoring new technology, though many decision-makers fail to boost R&D with open innovation platforms.
+They don’t know how to use open innovation to find company-wide solutions or breakthroughs, or how to achieve a longingly hoped-for “agility at scale.”
 The open innovation examples in this article will help them.

 Open innovation technology and techniques, and specific innovation management software, help companies overcome these difficulties, offering an efficient way for new ideas to be collected, refined, implemented, and monitored in order to generate a quick ROI.
 These inputs can be solicited from employees, customers, social media followers, even the general public at large.
 There is a range of service and software providers gaining more and more experience in guiding businesses through the processes of leveraging external networks.
 This can include accessing specialist skills and flexibly scaling resources according to project pipeline demand.
 Here, we take a look at ten of the top open innovation platforms.